orb-lang/helm/doc/md/helm/zone.md

 Returns a boolean indicating whether any scrolling occurred\.

-Depends on the zone contents being a Rainbufwhich handles the actual scrolling\)\.
+Depends on the zone contents being a Rainbuf

-\(
+\(which handles the actual scrolling\)\.

 ```lua
 local clamp = import("core/math", "clamp")
 function Zone.scrollTo(zone, offset, allow_overscroll)